- US Online Poker

 The campaign ran for about two years and attracted nearly 12,000 Facebook and 1,000 Twitter followers.

-Last year, the company launched an MGM-branded online casino and poker room in New Jersey — playMGM.com — and is well-positioned throughout the US should online poker and casino continue to spread, with properties in several key states, including Nevada, Massachusetts and Michigan.
+Last year, the company launched an MGM-branded online casino and poker room in New Jersey — playMGM.com — and is well-positioned throughout the US should online poker and casino continue to spread, with properties in several key states, including Michigan, Nevada and Massachusetts.
+The possibilities for Michigan online poker seem particularly good, thanks to the presence of the MGM Grand in Detroit.

 Yonkers also happens to abut the home district of Assemblyman Gary Pretlow, the chair of the Committee on Racing and Wagering.